sillycross/PochiVM/sphinx/use_pochivm_2.rst

 While this is optional, it is recommended that you run the pass just in case you hit a bug in PochiVM.
 The utility for this validation is in folder ``post_build_verifier``, and the validator program takes a single argument, the built binary file to validate.
-You can duplicate the CMake logic by looking at how the post-build-pass is implemented in the project root's ``CMakeLists.txt``.
+You can replicate the CMake logic by looking at how the post-build-pass is implemented in the project root's ``CMakeLists.txt``.

 .. note::